SubramanyamChalla24/task_1/README.md

 ## TIMETAKEN :clock11:

 - For about 100 images using GPU from google colab , the time took was around 10 minutes .

+See the below links for more images and results.